 Constipation in children and infants

-This is a topic I come across on a daily basis and it is very important in pediatrics.
+This is a topic we come across on a daily basis and it is very important in pediatrics.

 What is the definition of constipation in children?

-Any efforts to tabulate the number of stool and age of the child will miss the main point behind the definition of constipation.
+Any efforts to tabulate the number of stools and age of the child will miss the main point behind the definition of constipation.

-In my opinion, one does not need to wait for as long as 2 weeks of symptoms in order to diagnose constipation.
+In my opinion, one does not need to wait for the symptoms to persist for one month before diagnosing constipation and starting treatment.

-That is why, even in a normally healthy child, it is important to refer to a pediatrician to consult with them regarding the constipation.
-The pediatrician will listen to your story, perform a good physical examination and rule out organic causes of the constipation.
+That is why, even in a healthy child, it is important to consult with a pediatrician when your child is experiencing constipation.
+The pediatrician will listen to your story, perform a good physical examination on the child and rule out organic causes of constipation.

-But in most day-to-day cases of constipation that present at the clinic, the pediatrician usually encounters normally healthy children, without a clear cause of constipation, and that is when constipation is referred to ‘functional’.
+But in most day-to-day cases of constipation that present at the clinic, the pediatrician usually encounters healthy children, without a clear cause of constipation, and that is when constipation is referred to as ‘functional constipation’.

 Sometimes, parents will describe their child as one who has been suffering from constipation since infancy.
 Other times, the constipation will have just started, without any past medical history.